Responding to the Climate Emergency

-We will be reviewing detail on the area’s carbon footprint, pathway options to our 2030 goal, consumption emissions, and income-based citizen carbon footprints.
+We reviewed detail on the area’s carbon footprint, pathway options to our 2030 goal, consumption emissions, and income-based citizen carbon footprints.

-The first outline action plan will identify the priorities for carbon reduction in Bath and North East Somerset, and the first next steps that need to be taken, indicating what further development is needed, including community conversations and where there are areas requiring further research and development.
-It will include proposals for the use of citizens’ assemblies.
+We developed the first outline action plan and recommendations to identify the priorities for carbon reduction in Bath and North East Somerset, and the first next steps that need to be taken.

 Individual Action and System Change